Professional-Services Leverage

 Mari works with leadership teams to translate AI-native capability into controlled operating discipline: governance, relationship context, sharper follow-through, and better visibility.

-The professional-services pyramid was built on a simple bargain: senior experts sold judgment while junior staff converted time into preparation, review, documents, schedules, summaries, and client-ready artifacts.
-AI is now compressing the lower layers of that pyramid.
+The private client operating model was built on a simple bargain: senior people carried judgment while teams converted time into preparation, review, documents, schedules, summaries, and client-ready follow-through.
+AI is now compressing the lower-friction layers of that work.

 The new junior layer will not be one tool.
 It will be a stack of narrow systems: document intake, issue spotting, meeting preparation, reconciliation, status reporting, client follow-up, knowledge retrieval, and exception routing.
 The winning firms will not ask professionals to become prompt engineers in their spare time.
 They will institutionalize repeatable patterns.